mingdianliu/astra-toolbox-for-cone-beam/README.md

 # Astra-toolbox-for-cone-beam
 This is a collection of Python scripts for implementing [ASTRA Toolbox](https://github.com/astra-toolbox/astra-toolbox) for cone-beam X-ray CT reconstruction.
-The complete scripts consist of raw data loading, configuration loading, center of rotation determination, back-propagation/iterative reconstruction, ring removal, and 3D volume file generation.
-The current script only includes raw data loading, configuration loading, and back-propogation reconstruction.
-The other scripts and detailed tutorial will be developed and uploaded later on.
+The complete scripts consist of raw data loading, configuration loading, center of rotation determination, back-propagation/iterative reconstruction, edge noise removal, and 3D volume generation.
+The current script includes all functions but 3D volume generation.
+We will add denoising, 3D volume generation, and detailed tutorial later on.

 Before executing the script, please download the dataset from [here](https://drive.google.com/file/d/1MB4gLI_lRbVqmQA0ofnqwM9qFJ1joQwE/view) and save it in `./raw` file.
+The image for determining the center of rotation will be saved to `offset_determination`.
 After the code is executed, the reconstructed data will be saved to `./recon`.
 You can refer to the comments in the script to modify the configuration setting in terms of your source and detector context.

 ## Requirements